Marker Logo

 this page online

-topic lists: Government & PoliticsSettlements & SettlersWar of 1812.
+Topics and series.
+This historical marker is listed in these topic lists: Government & PoliticsSettlements & SettlersWar of 1812.
 In addition, it is included in the Former U.S. Presidents: #05 James Monroe, the Former U.S. Presidents: #11 James K. Polk, and the Georgia Historical Society series lists.
 A significant historical month for this entry is February 1899.

 Location.
 34° 12.392′ N, 84° 8.368′ W. Marker is in Cumming, Georgia, in Forsyth County.
-Marker is on Veterans Memorial Boulevard (Georgia Route 9) south of Main Street (Georgia Route 20), on the right when traveling south.
+It is on Veterans Memorial Boulevard (Georgia Route 9) south of Main Street ( Route 20), on the right when traveling south.
 The marker stands in front of the Forsyth County Courthouse.
 Touch for map.
 Marker is at or near this postal address: 100 Statehouse Square, Cumming GA 30040, United States of America.
 Touch for directions.

 Colonel William Cumming Marker image.
 Click for full size.

-Photographed By David Seibert, July 24, 2010
+Photographed by David Seibert, July 24, 2010

 2. Colonel William Cumming Marker